If you are looking for current course information:

 Computers are all around us.
 How does this affect the world we live in?
 This course is a broad introduction to computing technology for humanities and social science students.
 Topics will be drawn from current issues and events, and will include discussion of how computers work, what programming is and why it is hard, how the Internet and the Web work, security and privacy.

 Cross-listed as EGR109.

-COS126 - General Computer Science: An Interdisciplinary Approach (Fall, Spring)
+COS126 - Computer Science: An Interdisciplinary Approach (Fall, Spring)

 An introduction to computer science in the context of scientific, engineering, and commercial applications.
 The course will teach basic principles and practical issues, and will prepare students to use computers effectively for applications in computer science, physics, biology, chemistry, engineering, and other disciplines.
 Topics include: hardware and software systems; programming in Java; algorithms and data structures; fundamental principles of computation; and scientific computing, including simulation, optimization, and data analysis.
 No prior programming experience required.
-Video lectures, one or two classes, two preceptorials.
+Video lectures, labs, precepts.